canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-ingress-relation.md

 ```
 This will build the charm inside an LXC container for you.
 The output will tell you the location of the built charm.
 For example, `my-charm_ubuntu-22.04-amd64.charm`.

-Now let's add a juju model and deploy our charm.
+Now let's add a Juju model and deploy our charm.
 ```
 juju add-model ingress-test
 juju deploy ./my-charm_ubuntu-22.04-amd64.charm --resource httpbin-image=kennethreitz/httpbin